oungk/kath-portfolio/README.md

-# This porfolio is built with React, Vite, and lot's of love!
+# This porfolio is built with React, Vite, and lots of love!

 # React + Vite